What is the Healthcare Safety Investigation Branch?

 In view of the fact that many of our clients do not speak English as their first language and many are unable to understand what happened at the time of the incident in question, the HSIB are amenable to translating the HSIB reports into the client’s language so that they can fully understand the contents of the report.
 This is really helpful and our foreign language speaking legal team can go through these reports with the client in detail to ensure that they fully understand the content.

-If you believe that a patient safety matter should be reported to the HISB or you would like to speak to a solicitor regarding any patient safety concerns; please contact Stephanie Prior.
+If you believe that a patient safety matter should be reported to the HISB or you would like to speak to a solicitor regarding any patient safety concerns, don’t hesitate to get in touch with Stephanie Prior.
 Stephanie is head of Clinical Negligence at Osbornes.
 She is ranked as a leading medical negligence lawyer in London and is also accredited by AvMA, the leading charity championing patient safety.

 Share this article